 Smoking, excess weight, stress and binge drinking can put you at a higher chance of developing heart disease.
 Heart DNA Test will identify how your physiology and lifestyle can be altered for a healthier heart.

 Not all heart problems come with obvious symptoms.
 If sometimes you experience shortness of breath, pain in the chest, tiredness and palpitations, take the test and understand your risks.

-Anxiety and worry may magnify when administered drugs which do not work for you.
-Heart DNA Test will help to reassure you by letting you know if your current treatment is right for you, and how you can optimise it.
+Anxiety and worry may magnify when administered drugs do not work.
+Heart DNA Test will reassure you by letting you know if your current treatment is right for you, and how you can optimise it.

 Summary report will be available to download and print.
 Follow up with your doctor or book an appointment with one of our partner doctors via your portal.

 Your results will be available on the web pages in your account.
 All DNA glitches will be shown with explanation and further in-depth reading.

 Specialists will provide a medical review based on your genetic makeup and health profile.